FinStudent2021/starter-hugo-academic/content/authors/admin/_index.md

 ---
 Welcome!

-I am a Ph.D. candidate in Finance at the University of British Columbia, Sauder School of Business.
+I am Husna Memon, a Finance Ph.D. candidate  at Simon Fraser University.
 {style="text-align: justify;"}
-My research interests include corporate finance, entrepreneurship, and labor economics.
+My work is in empirical corporate finance through the lenses of consumption inequality, income inequality, and gender diversity.
 Currently, I research the effect of corporate ownership structure on workers and the determinants of entrepreneurial entry and success.
 I am especially interested in understanding what causes the persistent gender gap in entrepreneurship.
 {style="text-align: justify;"}
 {{< icon name="download" pack="fas" >}} You can find my CV {{< staticref "uploads/CV.pdf" "newtab" >}}<ins>here</ins>{{< /staticref >}}.